NativeScript/firebase/packages/firebase-database/README.md

 ### Writing data

-The [Firebase documentation](https://firebase.google.com/docs/database/web/structure-data) provides great examples on best practices on how to structure your data.
-We highly recommend reading the guide before building out your database.
+Use the `set` or `update` method to write data to the database.

 #### Setting data

-The set method on a Reference overwrites all of the existing data at that reference node.
+The `set` method on a Reference overwrites all of the existing data at that reference node.
 The value can be anything; a string, number, object etc:

 ```ts
 import { firebase } from '@nativescript/firebase-core';